jdgalviss/lane_lines-detection/writeup_template.md

 There are two main shortcomings with the developed pipeline:

-  1. Line Correctness: Even though the pipeline works really good in the first two videos and acceptably in the third one, shades on the road or tire marks affect the pipeline's performance.
+  1. Line Correctness: Even though the pipeline works really good in the first two videos and acceptably in the third one (challenge), shades on the road or tire marks affect the pipeline's performance.
 Maybe some further image processing could help eliminate the effect of shades and marks on the road.

   2. Line detection robustness: In some really few cases, there can be no lane detection at all (hough lines doesn't return any line or lines are rejected because of their slope) It happens only for one lane line among all the 3 videos, but it could happen in another videos if the lighting or the conditions change.
 Adjusting the canny edges or hough lines parameters could help fix this but would also compromise the performance of the pipeline.
 I think that more robust algorithms should be implemented to avoid this.
 One easy solution for this particular case would be to save the previous line for when no line is detected.